learn-co-students/hs-firebase-tutorial-after-school-000/README.md

 DATABASE.add("users", {"name" => params[:name], "email" => params[:email], "password" => params[:password]})
 ```

 You'll notice that this looks very similar to the code we used to set up our "users" table - this is intentional.
 Firebase always requires two pieces of information - the table name and a hash of the information that you want to save to the database.
-This hash is telling Firebase - please save these values from the form (params hash) labelled with these keys.
+This hash is telling Firebase - please save these values from the form (params hash) labeled with these keys.

 Test this out in your own app.
 If it works properly you should begin to see the data in your Firebase dashboard.